telerik/kendo-ui-core/docs/controls/data-management/grid/pdf-export.md

 ### Page Template

-Starting from the 2016.2 release, the Grid allows you to specify a page template.
-The template can be used to position the content, add headers, footers and other elements.
-Styling is done using CSS.
-The template will be positioned in a container with the specified paper size during export.
+As of the Kendo UI 2016.2 release, the Grid allows you to specify a page template.
+It is possible to use the template to position the content, add headers, footers, and other elements.
+The styling of the exported document is done by using CSS.
+During the PDF export, the template is positioned in a container with the specified paper size.

-Available template variables include:
+The following page template variables are available:
-* pageNumber
+* `pageNumber`
-* totalPages
+* `totalPages`

 > **Important**
 >
-> Using a template requires setting paper size.
-See above.
+> It is required to set the paper size when you use a page template.
+For more information, refer to the section on [page templates](#page-templates).

+The example below demonstrates how to export a Grid by using a page template.

-###### Example - Export With Page Template
+###### Example

 ```html
     <style>
         body {